 [i] This is a shortened version of a paper presented at the 2019 UKFIET Conference, Oxford, September 2019.

 Mario Novelli is Professor in Political Economy of Education at the University of Sussex, and Director of the Centre for International Education (CIE).
 His recent work has focused on issues related to the role of education in peacebuilding processes and has worked on a series of research projects since 2010, including being a co-director of a major Research Consortium on Education and Peacebuilding, partly funded by UNICEF.
 The consortium was led by the Universities of Amsterdam, Sussex and Ulster and carried out a multi-country study on the role of education in peacebuilding.
 Since 2018 he has been leading an ESRC multi-country study on Learning and Knowledge Production in Social Movements in Conflict Affected Contexts.
 Email: firstname.lastname@example.org

 Contribute: The NORRAG Blog provides a platform for debate and ideas exchange for education stakeholders.
-Therefore, if you would like to contribute to the discussion by writing your own blog post please visit our dedicated contribute page for detailed instructions on how to submit.
-If you wish to write a blog post for the NORRAG Debates series: Towards Evidence-Based Financing for Education in Emergencies, by NORRAG and INEE, please contact firstname.lastname@example.org
+Therefore if you would like to contribute to the discussion by writing your own blog post please visit our dedicated contribute page for detailed instructions on how to submit.

-Disclaimer: Both NORRAG and INEE offer spaces for dialogue about issues, research, and opinion on education and development.
-The views and factual claims made in the posts in this joint NORRAG-INEE blog series are the responsibility of their authors and are not necessarily representative of NORRAG’s or INEE’s opinions, policy, or activities.
+Disclaimer: NORRAG’s blog offers a space for dialogue about issues, research and opinion on education and development.
+The views and factual claims made in NORRAG posts are the responsibility of their authors and are not necessarily representative of NORRAG’s opinion, policy or activities.